 Parkland residents are familiar with roundabouts as they have driven through them for many years at the intersection of Holmberg Road and Riverside Drive and the intersection of Holmberg Road and Parkside Drive.
 Construction on the roundabout at University Drive and Old Club Road at the entrance to the Parkland Golf and Country Club (PGCC) was completed in December 2021.
-A roundabout at Hillsboro Boulevard and Everglades Way in the new Falls at Parkland development is currently being constructed.
+In addition, a roundabout at Hillsboro Boulevard and Everglades Way in the new Falls at Parkland development was recently completed.
 As part of the Loxahatchee Road (Lox) project that will start in the next few years, there will be three additional roundabouts added: Lox-Nob Hill Road, Lox-University Drive, and Lox-Parkside Drive.

 Increasing safety, improving traffic flow, and aesthetics are among the benefits of roundabouts.
 For information on the many advantages of roundabouts and how to navigate them as a motorist, bicyclist, or pedestrian, see the information below.
 Immediately below is information specific to the roundabouts currently under construction in the City of Parkland.